 Turning to academic-related behaviors, our results showed that study duration was a significant predictor of performance.
 More specifically, students with longer average study durations had higher GPAs at the end of the term, compared to students with shorter study durations.
 This finding is consistent with research that found academic-related skills (e.g., study skills and habits) to be associated with higher GPAs [31].
 Our results extend this work by going beyond selfreported study habits to show that unobtrusively measured studying habits (e.g., via WiFi and GPS) can also predict student performance.
 In contrast to previous research, we did not find class attendance to be a significant predictor of performance, and we did not observe simple correlations between class attendance and GPAs as other studies have suggested [12].
 After inspecting the distribution of the students grades and attendance as shown in Figure 3, we find students who have higher GPAs have either a high or low attendance rate, whereas students who have medium to lower GPAs have a medium attendance rate.
 The data shows for some high academic performers, attending lectures or not does not affect their grades.
 We believe students' attendance is determined by the classes they take.
-Since all of them take at least one programming class, high achievers may not need to attend lectures to perform well.
+Since all of them take at least one programming classes, high achievers may not need to attend lectures to perform well.

 In terms of personality, our results showed that conscientiousness was a significant predictor of performance, such that students higher in conscientiousness had higher GPAs compared to students lower in conscientiousness.
 This finding is consistent with psychological research that examines the relationship between self-reported personality traits and academic performance of college students [28].
+More specifically, we found support for the relationship between conscientiousness and performance as shown by the correlations between conscientiousness and spring term GPA, as well as cumulative GPA.
+However, we did not find relationships between GPAs and students' extraversion, agreeableness, or openness, which some studies have found to be significant predictors of student performance [8, 16, 28].
 Although neuroticism was not a significant predictor of students' GPAs, an examination of the simple correlations between the traits and GPAs shows that neuroticism was negatively associated with cumulative GPA performance (r = -0.42), suggesting that students who are higher in neuroticism have lower GPAs.